Rohitdey09/WanderWise-AITravelPlanner/README.md

 ## 🧠 Powered By
 This project uses a combination of powerful tools and technologies:

-LangChain: A framework for developing applications powered by LLMs (Large Language Models).
+- **LangChain**: A framework for developing applications powered by LLMs (Large Language Models).

-CrewAI: A service for managing multiple AI agents that collaborate to complete complex tasks.
+- **CrewAI**: A service for managing multiple AI agents that collaborate to complete complex tasks.

-Groq: High-performance LLMs optimized for fast response times.
+- **Groq**: High-performance LLMs optimized for fast response times.

-Streamlit: A web framework for building and deploying interactive web apps with Python.
+- **Streamlit**: A web framework for building and deploying interactive web apps with Python.

-Geopy: A Python library for geocoding and location-based services.
+- **Geopy**: A Python library for geocoding and location-based services.

-Open Exchange Rates API: API for real-time currency conversion rates.
+- **Open Exchange Rates API**: API for real-time currency conversion rates.

-streamlit-folium: A wrapper to display interactive maps with Folium in Streamlit.
+- **streamlit-folium**: A wrapper to display interactive maps with Folium in Streamlit.